DongyoonKim-Roy/AndroidNote/ListView VS RecyclerView.md

 - `ViewHolder` needs to be manually implemented.

 ## RecyclerView
-- The `ViwHolder` pattern is **mandatory**, which ensures efficient view recycling and better performance.
+- The `ViewHolder` pattern is **mandatory**, which ensures efficient view recycling and better performance.
 - The `ViewHolder` class is automatically used to cache views, making the scrolling smoother, especially for large datasets.